- Class Number 8918

 - Compare and contrast particular approaches to studying visual and cognitive neuroscience in light of their use to answer a particular research question.

-- Apply critical analysis skills to evaluate research studies and conclusions
+- Apply critical analysis skills to design and evaluate research studies and their conclusions.

-- Use conceptual and critical skills to design, execute, and interpret an experiment
+- Use conceptual and critical skills to evaluate existing experimental research within visual and cognitive neuroscience.

 There are 2 main research-led aspects to this course: 1) Lectures are strongly focussed on introducing theoretical frameworks and critical experimental research techniques in visual and cognitive neuroscience, and linking these to real-world applications, 2) The lab report will consist of you designing, conducting and then critiquing an experiment to measure a particular aspect of a person’s visual ability.
 This will be based upon topics covered in lectures.
 The primary aims of this exercise are to develop both a working understanding of experimental techniques and also how one needs to know how the brain processes information when designing human, behavioural studies.